-Barmbrack is a treat steeped in tradition and a feature of Irish Halloween celebrations for centuries.
-Its name in the Gaelic, Báirín Breac, means “speckled loaf” referring to the specks of fruit throughout.
+Barmbrack is a treat that’s steeped in Celtic tradition and has been a feature of Irish Halloween celebrations for centuries.
+Its name in the Gaelic, Báirín Breac, means “speckled loaf” referencing the specks of fruit throughout.

 Similar to an American-style quick bread, it’s usually enjoyed slathered with butter and paired with a cup of tea or coffee for a fitting start to the day or the perfect ending to an authentic Irish dinner.
-Even though it’s traditionally served at Halloween, it’s great year-round.
+And, even though it’s traditionally served at Halloween, it’s great any time of year.

-Traditionally, barmbrack was baked with charms scattered through the batter which would tell the fortune of those who received the charm in their slice.
+Traditionally, barmbrack was baked with tiny charms scattered through the batter, which were meant to tell the fortune of those who received one in their slice.
 If you got a dried pea, you wouldn’t marry.
 If your slice contained a tiny piece of cloth, you’d have bad luck.
 A coin meant you’d have good fortune, and a ring ensured you’d be married within the next year!

 Irish bakers usually still include the ring charm just for a bit of whimsy and as a nod to the old ways.